Assam, Meghalaya CMs to discuss border row on Wednesday | Law-Order

 - India

-The chief ministers of Assam and Meghalaya will meet here on Wednesday to carry forward discussions on resolving border disputes in the remaining six areas.
+The chief ministers of Assam and Meghalaya will meet in Guwahati on Wednesday to take forward discussions on resolving border disputes in the remaining six areas.

+Assam Chief Minister Himanta Biswa Sarma on Tuesday said he and his Meghalaya counterpart Conrad Sangma will also visit the disputed areas later as a goodwill gesture.
+"The Meghalaya CM will come here tomorrow and discussion will be held on finding solutions for the remaining six areas," he said.
+It will be the first meeting of the second round of talks between the two states, a Meghalaya CMO official told PTI in Shillong.

+The first round of border talks concluded in March last year when both chief ministers signed an MoU in Delhi to end the border disputes in six areas.
+The MoU was inked in the presence of Union Home Minister Amit Shah.

 Assam shares a 512.1-km border with Nagaland, with the dispute since the creation of the neighbouring state in 1963 and the matter is now pending before the Supreme Court for a resolution.